Travel guide for camping and hiking in Mount Hood, Oregon

 I personally camped at Clear Lake Camp Ground.
 I did not make reservations which isn’t wise in high season because the most popular campsites were already full upon my arrival in Mt Hood.
 Fortunately, I found a spot on this campsite, which is about fifteen minutes drive away from Government Camp.
 More information about the campsites near Mount Hood can be found here.

-24 Hours in Mount Hood
+24 Hours in Mt Hood itinerary

 To properly experience Mount Hood, I recommend a minimum stay of 24 hours in this area.
 My time schedule more or less was the following: